JPhan1106/Hommie/README.md

 ### Register:
 - User can sign up as student or landlord
+- User will be verified if it has been existed
+- Password will be encrypted
 ![](https://github.com/JPhan1106/Hommie/blob/main/Register.jpg)
 ### Log in:
 - User role will be checked to be directed to a propriate view